Morr0/Atheer/ROADMAP.md

 - Commenting system
 - Upload Markdown file to editor when creating new one
 - Rate limiting system on authentication endpoints and locking (let client cache results)
+- Ability to download article as Markdown by reader
 -

 ### List of things if have time: